StuChapman/IFD-MS-Project-Online-Learning/README.md

 **eightwastes.html**
 1. The 8 Wastes, with an image and title.
 2. A suplimentary div that is reavealed on the tapping of each image.
-3. The div is interactive; in that the text and image vary according to which image has been tapped.
+3. The div is adaptive; in that the text and image vary according to which image has been tapped.
 4. Once tapped, the image will reduce opacity to allow the user to see which images remain (the opaque images can still be reviewed).
-5. The "next" anchor is not visible all images have been tapped.
+5. The "next" anchor is not visible until all images have been tapped.

 **test-intro.html**
 1. A "Click to Begin" button to begin the Interactive Test Section.